 If you are suffering from very severe pain, it is recommended to rest your back by avoiding significant effort.
 Your doctor and pharmacist will help you get the most appropriate medication for your condition.

 A follow-up in physiotherapy and occupational therapy will help you relieve the pain effectively.
 It will also help you get back to work faster.

-You can start your physiotherapy treatments even if the pain is severe.
-Gentle stretching exercises accompanied by electrotherapy treatment will help relieve pain.
-Thereafter, trunk strengthening exercises and posture exercises will promote healing.
-Learning better work methods will prevent future spinal disc herniations.
-During treatment, your physiotherapist may use different treatment approaches including soft tissue and muscle relaxation techniques, manual therapy, tractions and mobilizations to help you regain mobility and relieve symptoms.
+You can begin your physiotherapy treatments even if the pain is severe.
+Gentle stretching exercises along with electrotherapy treatment will help relieve pain.
+Later on, core strengthening and posture exercises will promote healing.
+Learning better work methods will help prevent recurrence.
+During the course of the treatment, your physiotherapist may use different treatment approaches including soft tissue and muscle relaxation techniques, manual therapy, traction and mobilization to help you regain mobility and relieve symptoms.

-Do not hesitate to consult your physiotherapist if you think you have a herniated disc.
+Do not hesitate to consult your physiotherapist if you think you have a spinal disc herniation.
 It’s not too late and it will help you get back to work faster.

 If you have no pain but want to prevent an injury, do not hesitate to contact us.
 We will help you adopt good posture and work habits and help you maintain an active and balanced lifestyle.

 Vincent has a master’s degree in physiotherapy from the University of Montreal.
 Vincent brings his knowledge of skiing as an instructor for the Quebec Foundation for the Blind since 2014.
 He also works as a lifeguard for Patro le Prévost, one of the oldest non-profit organizations in Quebec.